kyang04/kyang04.github.io/index.md

 ### 2. Creating a parser from Lezer grammar

-This tutorial will cover a grammar for a calculator syntax highlighting.
+This tutorial will cover grammar for calculator syntax highlighting.
 More information on creating your own grammar: https://lezer.codemirror.net/docs/guide/#writing-a-grammar

 src/example.grammar